Residential Tenancies Amendment Bill

 Pet bond and pet consent rules

-The Bill amends the RTA so that a ‘pet bond’ may be required by landlords up to a maximum value of two weeks’ rent (in addition to the regular rental bond).
+Landlords will be able to require a ‘pet bond’ up to a maximum value of two weeks’ rent (in addition to the regular rental bond).

-In order to keep a pet in a rental property, the Bill requires tenant obtain written consent from their landlord, who may only refuse on reasonable grounds.
+To keep a pet in a rental property, the tenant will have to get written consent from their landlord, who may only refuse on reasonable grounds.

-The non-exhaustive list of reasonable grounds for refusing a tenant’s request to keep a pet in a rental property listed in the Bill are:
+The non-exhaustive list of reasonable grounds for refusing a tenant’s request to keep a pet in a rental property will be:

 - the premises are not suitable for the pet or pets (for example, because of the size or fencing of the premises, or other unique features of the premises);